milton-online/alexa-scdc-bin-collections/README.md

 ## Running the test suite

-The test suite requires the following npm modules:

-* Should.js
-* mocha
-* alexa-skill-test-framework

-To run the test suite, simply type `mocha` in the root directory.
+To run the test suite, navigate to the root directory of the checkout and run:

+`NODE_PATH=lambda/node_modules mocha`

 # Author